Sarah269/Data-Exploration-Orders/README.md

 - joins, subqueries, windows function
 - Answered ten questions

-Insight:  tables will requires views to facilitate querying)
+Insight:  tables will require views to facilitate querying

 <p> Q1: What are the values for order status?</p>